Expertise

 Biography

-In related projects, I'm also looking at how race affects the elementary and secondary schools families choose for their children, and the implications that these choices may have for racial residential segregation.
-In the years to come, I'll be beginning research on higher education in Southeast Asia.
-I'm interested in how increasing privatization and internationalization of universities in these countries affects access to postsecondary education and the fields of study available.
+In related projects, I also look at how race affects the elementary and secondary schools families choose for their children, and the implications that these choices may have for racial residential segregation.
+I have done other research on higher education in Vietnam on how increasing privatization of universities affects access to postsecondary education and the fields of study available.

 Curriculum Vitae